Hi friends, I’m Rebekah.

 My path to motherhood was challenging, though not nearly as long as some.
 PCOS and miscarriage preceded the births of my boys; the pain of those early experiences has sweetened the joy of the present as I mother them.

 I’m a Christian.
 I love the Bible and love to read good theology when I have a minute.
 My only hope and greatest joy is that Christ lived a life of obedience in my place, died the death I deserved, and beat death in His resurrection.
+Because of this, I am forgiven, reconciled to God, and His image, imprinted in my soul in creation but fractured and distorted by sin, is slowly being redeemed and restored.

 You’ll notice on here I kind of love birth.
 I’m a bit of a nerd by nature and am fascinated by all things fertility, pregnancy, and childbearing.